MobileCaddy/mobilecaddy-app-addon-global-search/README.md

 #### Example ####

 ```
-GlobalSearchService.search('John');
+//The word was inputted by the user in a search box

-//In the controller the broadcast is triggered by the service when it finishes
+var configInfo = GlobalSearchService.search(wordToSearch);

-//searching
+//In the controller the broadcast is triggered by the service when it finishes searching
 $rootScope.$on('globalSearchResult', function(event, args) {
         console.log("Results of the search", args.results);
 });